It’s no secret: finding commercial real estate data is no easy feat.

-So, with all of that in mind, we’re hoping that this article can serve as your ultimate guide to understanding and sourcing CRE data.
-We’ll run through the types of data, as well as where each of those data points can be found.
+So, with that in mind, we’re hoping that this article can serve as your ultimate guide to understanding and sourcing CRE data.
+Below, we’ll run through the types of data, as well as where each of those data points can be found.

 Commercial Real Estate Data